 2,500 (Taxable Value)

 When additional taxes are voted by the people, an individual's property tax bill will increase.
-Also, when Market Value increases, naturally, so does the Assessed Value.
-If you were to make improvements to your existing property, for instance, add a garage, an additional room, or a swimming pool, the "Fair Market Value" and, therefore, the Assessed Value would also increase.
-The Assessor has not created the value.
+Also, when market value increase, naturally, so does the assessed value.
+If you were to make improvements to your existing property, for instance, add a garage or add an additional room, the "fair market value" and, therefore, the assessed value would increase.
+The Assessor has not created value.
 Value is created by transactions in the marketplace.
-The Assessor simply has the legal and moral responsibility to study those transactions and appraise your property accordingly.
+The Assessor simply has the legal moral responsibility to study those transactions and appraise your property accordingly.